Wadai Sultanate: Decline

 Armed with spear, bow and sword, and accompanied by deafening music, Wadai's forces held to the old methods- mass cavalry charges followed by the infantry.
 These were insufficient against modern weapons.

 In 1898, Ali Dinar re-established the Darfur Sultanate at the same time as Sultan Yusuf's death, allowing him to interfere in the succession dispute.
-Darfur's candidate, Ahmad al-Ghazali, was coronated.
+Darfur's candidate, Ahmad al-Ghazali, was crowned.
 Al-Ghazali was assassinated and replaced by the Senussi's candidate, Muhammad Salih (Yusuf's son), known as "Dud Murra" ("the lion of Murra").
 He repaid the Senussi by allowing their merchants to trade freely.
 Rabih az-Zubayr conducted raids into Wadai.
 In 1906, the French initiated aggressive hostilities against Wadai, proposing Adam Asil as their puppet candidate.
 France invaded, and in 1909 they took Abéché.
 Dud Murra escaped to Kapka under the Senussi and Asil was made sultan.
 The French went on to conquer Wadai's vassals.
 Dud Murra continued to fight the French until his final defeat in 1910.